Benchmark Rules and Guidelines

 Which models have been delisted?

-Delisted devices appear without scores at the bottom of our Best Mobile Devices list.
+Delisted devices appear without scores at the bottom of our Best Smartphone and Tablets list.

 Why have you delisted these models?

 When a device modifies its behavior as a result of detecting 3DMark, its benchmark scores are no longer accurate and cannot be used to make fair comparisons between devices.
 Delisting is a last resort when we have evidence that a manufacturer is breaking our rules.